-Bits 2-0 of this register hold the Output Scale Factor, $S{OUT}$ .
+Bits 2-0 of this register hold the Output Scale Factor, S{OUT} .
 These bits are interpreted as a 3-bit unsigned integer, the value of which controls which of the 23 output bits of the RCF are passed to the output port being used.
-The data Output corresponds to the following equation where $OL{RCF}$ is the 23-bit output of the RCF and POL is the 16-bit data available at the parallel output port or the serial port when 16-bit serial words are used.
-The truncation function rounds the scaled 23-bit number to 16 bits. $S{out}$ is ignored when WL is 24 or 32 bits.
+The data output corresponds to the following equation where OL{RCF} is the 23-bit output of the RCF and POL is the 16-bit data available at the parallel output port or the serial port when 16-bit serial words are used.
+The truncation function rounds the scaled 23-bit number to 16 bits.
+S{OUT} is ignored when WL is 24 or 32 bits.
 In most applications, this register should be set to 4 as an initial starting value.

-$$POL = round(OL{RCF} \cdot 2^{(7-S{OUT})}, 16)$$
+$$POL = (OL{RCF} \times 2^{(7-S{OUT})})$$